ad-si/TaskLite/docs-source/introduction.md

 ## Why Not [Org-mode]?

 I don't like the unstructured combination of outlining, notes and tasks.
-Furthermore I don't like interactive document editing user interfaces in the terminal.
+Furthermore I don't like interactive document editing UIs in the terminal.
 I prefer REPL style apps which adhere to UNIX conventions and let me compose them easily with other CLI tools.